-"No masseusses either." .
-"You certainly do it the hard way," I said.
+'No masseusses either."
+"You certainly do it the hard way,"

+said.

 "Why, it's fun!"

 There you have it.

 Paulette Goddard lets her beauty problems discipline her life-but she has fun at it.
 No use being ravish-ing if you're a long-face, too.
-Follow Paulette's recipe, and be beautiful and gay.
+Follow Paulette's recipe, and be beautifuland gay.

-AS time goes on, Paulette is accu-As time goes on, Paulette is accu-mulating a reputation as one of the best hostesses in Hollywood.
-Whether her guests are visiting big-wigs from Washington, Hollywood movie mak-ers, or a gang of kids come to visit Chaplin's sons, Paulette makes every-one feel at home one feel at home
+AS time goes on, Paulette is accumulating a reputation as one of the best hostesses in Hollywood.
+Whether her guests are visiting big-wigs from Washington, Hollywood movie makers, or a gang of kids come to visit Chaplin's sons, Paulette makes everyone feel at home.

 There's reason for her success here, too.
 Paulette never makes an appearance unless she is feeling her very best.
 If she comes home from the studio with a headache, she goes to bed-no matter if the King and Queen of England are expected.
 Paulette sends down polite apologies.
 Most of her guests understand.
-She doesn't worry about the others.
+She doesn't work about the others worry about the others.

+No pretense.
 No jangled nerves.
-No pretense.
-Just a simple front to the world, and an honest enthusiasm for living, Those are the things which make Paulette Goddard one of the most successful

-Goddard one of the most successful women of her generation.
+Just a simple front to the world, and an honest enthusiasm for living.
+Those are the things which make Paulette Goddard one of the most successful women of her generation.

 Try it yourself.
-Get back to funda-mentals in your beauty technique.
+Get back to fundamentals in your beauty technique.
 Give simplicity a chance.
 Keep healthy.
 Relax and have fun.

 You'll wake up in the morning, so Paulette Goddard promises you, a Cinderella transformed.